KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 13.4 Structural Parallels and Cross-Traditional Keys — The Echo of Pattern Across Sacred Systems
+### 13.4 Structural Parallels and Cross-Traditional Keys — The Transmission of Pattern Across Sacred Systems

 Revelation is not sealed in its own time.
 It is a resonant manuscript —